vinayya/Fake-News-Stance-Detection/README.md

 For knowing more about the dataset used go **[here](/data/AbouttheDatset.MD)**

 ## Modelling Techniques
-Our goal in approaching the stance detection problem was to experiment with a wide range of the machine learning Algorithms namely
+Our goal in approaching the stance detection problem was to experiment with a wide range of the machine learning Algorithms namely.
 ```

 * Linear regression